majpark21/CODEX/README.md

 # Getting started

 We strongly encourage to use the notebooks to run all analysis, they contain detailed information about each approach and their parameters.
-We provide a sample dataset along with a model that was trained on it.
+We provide two sample datasets along with already trained models for both.
 We are in the process of cleaning and refactoring all the python files for headless mode.
+Also, bear in mind that training a CNN in reasonable time requires a dedicated GPU.
+A CPU-only system will be fine for inference (*i.e.* run CODEX's analysis with an already trained model), but training will be orders of magnitude slower.
+A consumer-grade, mid-range GPU (*e.g.* Nvidia GTX 1050) is sufficient for most applications.

 ## Installation